 induction hardening axle (shaft) by 100KW induction heater

 induction quenching axle (shaft) by 160KW induction heater

 induction hardening surgical blade

-induction hardening ends of steel rods
+- induction hardening surface of steel plate Type:

 Class: Induction Hardening